dougeby/IntuneDocs/InTuneDocs/DeployUse/help-protect-windows-pcs-using-windows-firewall-policies-in-microsoft-intune.md

 ---

 # Help protect Windows PCs using Windows Firewall policies in Microsoft Intune
-Microsoft Intune can help you to secure Windows PCs you manage with the Intune client in a number of ways, including the use of policies that allow you to configure Windows Firewall settings on PCs.
+Microsoft Intune can help you to secure Windows PCs that you manage with the Intune client in a number of ways, including helping you use policies that enable you to configure Windows Firewall settings on PCs.

 If you have not yet installed the Intune Windows PC client on your computers, see [Install the Windows PC client with Microsoft Intune](install-the-windows-pc-client-with-microsoft-intune.md).

-Use the information in the following sections to help you configure, deploy and monitor Windows Firewall policies on Windows PCs.
+Use the information in the following sections to help you configure, deploy, and monitor Windows Firewall policies on Windows PCs.

 ## Use Intune policies to manage the Windows Firewall
 The Windows Firewall policy lets you create and deploy settings that control the Windows Firewall on managed PCs.
-You cannot manage custom exceptions for Windows Firewall and these settings do not affect third-party firewalls.
+You cannot manage custom exceptions for Windows Firewall, and these settings do not affect third-party firewalls.

 > [!NOTE]
 > If Microsoft Intune policy and Group Policy are configured to manage the same setting on the PC, the Group Policy setting overrides the Microsoft Intune policy.
 For information about how to avoid conflicts between Intune policies and Group Policy, see [Resolve GPO and Microsoft Intune policy conflicts](resolve-gpo-and-microsoft-intune-policy-conflicts.md).